 The harmonic minor scale is an alteration of the natural minor where the 7th note of the scale is “sharpened”, that is, played a note/fret higher

-This single alteration gives the harmonic minor scale has it’s exotic, even Arabic sound.
+This single alteration gives the harmonic minor scale it’s exotic, even Arabic sound.

-With the harmonic minor scale, you can play around creatively with dissonance since the sharpened 7th of the scale, also called the leading note, always wants to go to the next note, which is the root of the scale.
+With the harmonic minor scale on the guitar, you can play around creatively with dissonance since the sharpened 7th of the scale, also called the leading note, always wants to go to the next note, which is the root of the scale.

-The following is an example lick using the A harmonic minor scale.
+The following is an example of a guitar lick using the A harmonic minor scale.
 Notice how the lick ends, the last two notes being a G# resolving into the root note A.

-The harmonic minor scale is used in various genres of music, from neo-classical heavy metal to gypsy jazz, and has also made inroads in more mainstream Rock and Pop music.
+The harmonic minor scale on guitar is used in various genres of music, from neo-classical heavy metal to gypsy jazz, and has also made inroads in more mainstream Rock and Pop music.